joergkrause/nyaf/docs/md/docs/lib/overview.md

 }
 ~~~

-> Watch the default import for *JSX* - this IS required, even if there is no explicit call.
+> Watch the default import for *JSX* - this *is* required, even if there is no explicit call.
 The TypeScript transpiler needs this when handling JSX files.
 It's always `JSX`, even if we use _*.tsx_-files.

 Create a file named *index.html* in the very same folder and fill it like this: